-- To fix the problem, you may try reinstalling or updating the graphics driver or switching to the Dev channel.
+- For some users, reinstalling or updating the graphics driver or switching to the Dev channel might also work.

 Color management plays an important role for photographers, graphic designers, videographers, publishers, and those in related fields.
-But, after upgrading to Windows 11, a lot of users have reported that the Color Management option is not working.
+But, after upgrading to Windows 11, many users have reported that the Color Management option is not working.

 How does Color Management work in Windows?

 Every monitor is not identical and will show slight variations in color depending on the connected graphics card.
 Though it’s not noticeable to most, photographers and graphic designers often find it an issue since color accuracy is of prime importance to them.

 This is where color management comes into the picture.
 To have identical colors on all devices or monitors, users must install the same color profile on each.
 You can get these color profiles both from the monitor manufacturer and from other third-party sources.

 While there’s also the option to go for display calibration hardware, color profiles, ICC (International Color Consortium), or ICM (Image Color Management), which are perfectly capable of providing optimal color accuracy.

 Now that you know the basics, let’s walk you through the most relevant methods to eliminate the Color Management not working problem in Windows 11.